zoonoo/azure-docs.ko-kr/articles/notification-hubs/notification-hubs-push-notification-registration-management.md

 string installationId = null;
 var settings = ApplicationData.Current.LocalSettings.Values;

-// If we have not stored a installation id in application data, create and store as application data. if (!settings.ContainsKey("__NHInstallationId"))
+// If we have not stored an installation id in application data, create and store as application data. if (!settings.ContainsKey("__NHInstallationId"))
 {
     installationId = Guid.NewGuid().ToString();